 3. Personalize the experience

-By drawing from readily available information such as the customer phone number, interaction history, transactions and more, modern IVRs can personalize the experience for every caller.
+By drawing from readily available information such as the customer phone number, interaction history, transactions and more, modern IVR offers a personalized experience for every caller.
 They can greet the caller by name, offer callbacks and channel switching, anticipate the reason for the call and remember customer preferences.

 4. Provide proactive customer service

 Proactive services such as alerts and reminders save customers time and money, which can boost satisfaction and loyalty.
 There are many ways to provide proactive service.
 Here are just a few:

 - Reach out after the sale to find out if the customer needs anything else.